Strongly regular and strongly walk-regular graphs that admit perfect state transfer: Introduction

 Perfect state transfer, the main topic of this paper, is also a phenomenon specific to quantum walks, except in trivial cases.
 Roughly speaking, perfect state transfer refers to the phenomenon where a quantum state initially localized at one vertex is transferred perfectly to another vertex at a specific time.
 In the context of quantum information theory, it guarantees faithful transfers between specific quantum states, and thus has important applications in quantum communication and quantum information processing~\cite{CDEJ}.

 The quantum walk model used in this paper is Grover walk, which is a typical discrete-time quantum walk.
 Previous studies for perfect state transfer in Grover walks are summarized in Table~\ref{0228-1}.
-For its counterpart in continuous-time quantum walks, see Godsil's survey~\cite{G2012}.
+For its counterpart in continuous-time quantum walks, see the survey by Godsil~\cite{G2012} or the unpublished note by Coutinho and Godsil~\cite{CG}.

 See later sections for detailed definitions of terminology.
 Here, we first give an overview of our main theorems.
 We study strongly regular and strongly walk-regular graphs that admit perfect state transfer.
 For strongly regular graphs, we completely classify the graphs that admit perfect state transfer.
 This is the first main theorem.